 How does my writing process work?

-Blogging is a wonderful little hobby but man alive is it time consuming!
-It must take something like 3-4 hours to get a straight forward post together, some of the ones most dear to my heart have taken a couple of days in total.
-First comes the recipe creation phase – a completely unspecified length of time that could be an hour or it may have been something I’ve worked on my whole life before getting it to a point I’m willing to share it.
+Blogging is a wonderful little hobby but man alive is it time-consuming!
+It must take something like 3-4 hours to get a straightforward post together, some of the ones most dear to my heart have taken a couple of days in total.
+First, comes the recipe creation phase – a completely unspecified length of time that could be an hour or it may have been something I’ve worked on my whole life before getting it to a point I’m willing to share it.
 Next, I cook or bake it, photographing furiously along the way.
-I edit the photos as soon after eating it as possible and in one go so I can recall what I did and why, all the time thinking about how the taste will translate to written word.
+I edit the photos as soon after eating it as possible and in one go so I can recall what I did and why all the time thinking about how the taste will translate to the written word.
 Once I sit down to physically write, I will have mentally already laid out the images I’m most happy with and “written” the post in my head before the keyboard tapping begins.
 Which means that the writing portion is actually the fastest bit – all the editing is done pre-emptively bar a few moments of scanning and double checking just before I hit “publish”.
-At first, I had real flight of ideas, pressure of speech and an over enthusiastic use of the exclamation mark but as these few years have gone by I think I’m right in saying the pace has slowed and it feels more like a cosy chat on a comfy couch with a coffee than a happy hardcore rave with flaming sambuca shooters.
+At first, I had real flight of ideas, pressure of speech, of course, er enthusiastic use of the exclamation mark but as these few years have gone by I think I’m right in saying the pace has slowed and it feels more like a cosy chat on a comfy couch with a coffee than a happy hardcore rave with flaming sambuca shooters.